smartaquametering/smartPhotometer/README.md

 ## Reducing complexity

-The principle of absorption photometers is that (as far as possible) monochromatic light is allowed to pass through a cuvette containing the solution.
-It then reaches a light sensor, that measures the intensity of the light compared to the intensity after passing through an identical cuvette with the same solvent but without the coloured substance.
-From the ratio between the light intensities, knowing the capacity of the coloured substance to absorb light, it is possible to calculate the concentration of the substance using Lambert-Beer's law.
+In simple terms, photometry is a measurement method for determining the concentration of colored solutions with the aid of electromagnetic radiation (“light”).

-The two most common types of absorption photometers are:
+The two most common types of photometers are:

 - Spectrophotometer
 - Filter photometer